Touch-Enabled Tile UI

 Touch-enabled applications, sometimes referred to as Hybrid apps, are applications that are easy to use on both desktops and touch devices.
 There are no strict patterns for building touch-enabled apps, except that controls in the application should be optimized for touch input.
-You can read more about developing for touch-enabled devices in the Intel's Developer Zone blog.
+You can read more about developing for touch-enabled devices in this guideline by Intel.
 This section describes one common application pattern and shows some of DevExpress controls which are most suitable for creating this kind of application.

 The figure below illustrates a “Touch-Enabled Hybrid App” demo available in the DevExpress Demo Center.